-- Reporting regularly to the EC, advising it on aspects of IMU operations related to information and communication, including financial implications, and keeping it informed of new developments. - Reviewing the development of electronic information, communication, publication, and archiving so as to keep the EC abreast of current and emerging issues.
-Publicising relevant developments to the wider community via "IMU on the Web" ("CEIC Notes and Community") and other methods.
+- Reporting regularly to the EC, advising it on aspects of IMU operations related to information and communication, including financial implications, and keeping it informed of new developments. - Reviewing the development of electronic information, communication, publication, and • archiving so as to keep the EC abreast of current and emerging issues.
+Publicising relevant developments to the wider community via "IMU on the Web" - ("CEIC Notes and Comments") and other methods. - Advising the EC about potential opportunities to endorse standards ('best practice recommendations') on issues related to publication and communication, including such matters as the use of software and data repositories. - Advising the EC about potential opportunities to foster the growth of electronic infrastructure, and selectively creating tools for this purpose.